 - Masks scraping, dog barking, and toilet flushing sounds

 - You’re limited to the onboard sounds

 - Must be plugged in (no battery power option)

-- A handful of malfunctioning unit reports after 1+ years of use
+- A handful of malfunctioning units after 1+ years of use

 As a recap, it’s best to stick with active noise-canceling earbuds or headphones if you want to listen to your own music, make voice calls, and play white noise whenever you desire.
 Earplug headphones and sleeping headphones are the cheapest options, however, they do not feature active noise canceling.

 The final option is a white noise machine, which is great to have during the times you want to drown out misophonia trigger sounds without having something inside your ears.
 Personally, I try to limit how much I use earplugs and headphones to protect my sense of hearing and earwax production.